Chapter 1 : The Trial

 Grace gathered herself, gently touching the serpent pendant around her neck, and continued to ignore Severus' burning gaze.
 "Well, then, I believe that's everyone—"

-"Not quite, Sweetie."
-A rather chipper voice cut her off.
+"Not quite, Sweetie," a rather chipper voice sang, interrupting her.

 Grace visually tensed as she turned to the offender.
 She glared at him, spitting, "I thought portal jumping wasn't one of your abilities, Atrum."

 He laughed, his body quivering with it.
 "I lied."

 "Nobody needs to see your memories."

 She was caught off-guard as Severus grabbed her arms and spun her to face him.
 In her distraction of dealing with Atrum, she hadn't noticed Severus' reaction to his arrival.
 It did not surprise her, seeing the man that had once been his father, who was hoped to be dead, standing in the courtroom, looking better than he probably ever had in his life.
 His eyes bore through her, his body was shaking in anger; his lip curled up in disgust and his voice was dangerously low when he spoke.
 "What is happening?"